FloMcFly/Stop-ProcessByUserName/README.md

 # Stop-ProcessByUserName
 [PowerShell] This script stops Processes based on username and process name.

-It uses the script [Get-UserSession](https://gallery.technet.microsoft.com/scriptcenter/Get-UserSessions-Parse-b4c97837) by Cookie.Monster.
-It have to be located in the same folder as Stop-ProcessByUserName.
+Basically it is a wrapper around taskkill and tasklist ;)

 #ToDo
-- Replace requirement "Get-UserSession" from TechNet Gallery with own solution.
 - Write-Help ;)

 # Usage
 Open a PowerShell console:
 ```
-.\Stop-ProcessByUserName -ProcessName notepad -UserName florian
+.\Stop-ProcessByUserName -ProcessName notepad -UserName test123 -ComputerName Random
 ```